Summertime Drowning Accidents

-The Kryder Law Group represents families of drowning victims in Chicago and communities surrounding Lake Michigan.
+The Chicago drowning accident lawyers at The Kryder Law Group, LLC Accident and Injury Lawyers represents families of drowning injury victims in Chicago and communities surrounding Lake Michigan.
+In order to avoid drowning injuries, it is important to practice water safety and follow all posted signs in and around the water.
+Additionally, it is essential for adults to be proactive when supervising children or adolescents in and around the water.
 We have seen firsthand the devastation that a drowning or near drowning incident can cause to a family, and we are committed to getting justice for our clients.

-Drowning Accident Statistics from The National Drowning Prevention Alliance (NDPA)
+National Drowning Prevention Alliance (NDPA) Drowning Accident Statistics

 Summertime Drowning Accidents Infographic